Does where you live affect your life insurance policy?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-When you apply for life insurance, the insurer considers a number of factors that are out of your control — such as your family history, age, and gender — to determine what policies are available to you and how much you’ll pay.
+When you apply for life insurance, the insurance company uses a number of factors — such as your family history, age, and gender — to assess insurance risk and determine how much you’ll pay for your policy.

-Each state has its own rules about refunds for new life insurance policies, grace periods for late payments, and protections for policyholders and beneficiaries if a life insurance company goes bankrupt.
+Each state has its own rules about certain aspects of the life insurance industry, such as refunds for new policies, grace periods for late payments, and protections for policyholders and beneficiaries if a life insurance company goes bankrupt.

 Key takeaways